 New boiler installations are normally designed for continuous ash removal from the boiler hoppers using a Dry Flight Conveyor (DFC).
-DFCs use either a single or double chain arrangement with connecting flights to move ash along the bottom of a abrasion resistant housing.
+DFCs use either a single or double chain arrangement with connecting flights to move ash along the bottom of an abrasion resistant housing.
 Flight conveyors can be all horizontal, may include an inclined section or may even be designed with a vertical section.

-DFCs can be installed in series to allow boiler ashes to discharge directly into the bottom ash conveyor or can discharge into a storage tank from which ash is pneumatically transported to a remove silo or the storage tank may be designed for direct discharge of ash into transport vehicles.
+DFCs can be installed in series to allow boiler ashes to discharge directly into the bottom ash conveyor or can discharge into a storage tank from which ash is pneumatically transported to a remote silo or the storage tank may be designed for direct discharge of ash into transport vehicles.